 K-State to Host Applied Reproductive Strategies in Beef Cattle Workshop

-MANHATTAN, Kan. – Registration is now open for the 2017 Applied Reproductive Strategies in Beef Cattle Workshop (ARSBC) that will be Aug.
+MANHATTAN, Kan. – Early registration deadline is Friday, July 28 for the 2017 Applied Reproductive Strategies in Beef Cattle Workshop (ARSBC) that will be Aug.
 29-30 at the Hilton Garden Inn and Conference Center in Manhattan, Kansas.
 The program is targeted toward commercial and seedstock producers, the artificial insemination (AI) and allied industries and veterinarians interested in using or improving implementation of reproductive management tools and associated genetic tools.
+The early registration rate expires on July 28 and the final registration deadline is Aug.
+16.

 "Cow-calf producers know that reproduction is the most economically important trait," said Sandy Johnson, meeting host and K-State extension beef specialist.
-"Thus, reproductive management choices and implementation are critical to profitability."
+"This meeting brings together some of the most practical and knowledgeable individuals in the industry to discuss reproductive management."

 Johnson is a member of the Beef Reproduction Task Force, which includes reproductive physiologists from land grant universities who work together on reproductive management education.
 The program is a joint effort of the Task Force and K-State Research and Extension.